Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> The final value used for the model was mtry = 7.
 ```

-In this case `mtry = 12` seems to achieve best performance.
-Note that we sub-set the initial matrix to speed up fine-tuning of the parameters (otherwise the computing time could easily blow up).
+In this case, `mtry = 12` seems to achieve the best performance.
+Note that we sub-set the initial matrix to speed up fine-tuning of the parameters (otherwise the computing time could easily become too great).
 Next, we can fit the final model by using all data (this time we also turn cross-validation off):

 ```r